Abraham Klauber: Life

-In 1850 from Bremerhaven Germany, Abraham took the sailing ship (Ocean Queen) to New Orleans.
+In 1850 from Bremerhaven, Germany, Klauber took the sailing ship (Ocean Queen) to New Orleans.
 On arriving he then took a steamboat to St. Louis, where he went to work for Herman Levi.
 After a short time he moved on to Ottawa, Illinois, where he worked for Francis Mandlebaum, soon the two men became business partners.
 In 1852 the two left for New York, setting sail for the gold mines of California via the Isthmus of Nicaragua.
-The harrowing trip across the Nicaraguan Isthmus was plagued with much sickness and death.
-It was during the crossing that young Abe contracted yellow fever, which he survived.
-On arriving in San Francisco in July 1852, Abraham traveled again up river to Sacramento where he and his partner Francis Mandlebaum started a small clothing and general store.
-Abraham was witness to the great fire and flood of Sacramento on November 2, 1852.
-After rebuilding their store, Abraham moved to Volcano, California, setting up a branch store called "The Sacramento Store, Abraham Klauber & Co."
-Abraham and Francis married two sisters Louisa and Theresa Epstein who were also originally from Bohemia.
-Francis and Abraham were joined later in their business enterprises by brothers-in-law Morris and Henry Epstein who would be elected as a state legislator representing Douglas County for the first Organization of the State of Nevada.
+The trip across the Nicaraguan Isthmus was plagued with much sickness and death.
+It was during the crossing that Klauber contracted yellow fever, which he survived.
+On arriving in San Francisco in July 1852, Klauber traveled again up river to Sacramento where he and his partner Francis Mandlebaum started a small clothing and general store.
+Klauber was witness to the great fire and flood of Sacramento on November 2, 1852.
+After rebuilding their store, Klauber moved to Volcano, California, setting up a branch store called "The Sacramento Store, Abraham Klauber & Co."
+Klauber and Mandlebaum married two sisters Louisa and Theresa Epstein who were also originally from Bohemia.
+Mandlebaum and Klauber were joined later in their business enterprises by brothers-in-law Morris Epstein and Henry Epstein.
+Henry Epstein would be elected as a state legislator representing Douglas County for the first Organization of the State of Nevada.

-The store in Volcano did very well during the Gold Rush, and soon Abraham opened another group of stores over the Sierra in Genoa Nevada Territory.
+The store in Volcano did very well during the Gold Rush, and soon Klauber opened another group of stores over the Sierra in Genoa, Utah Territory.
 The Genoa store was to play a key role in the history of Nevada.
-During his years in Nevada (1859–1868) he opened branch stores in Dayton, Carson City and Virginia City Nevada.
-Abraham provided his stores with goods by trucking supplies via mule train and wagon across the Sierra Mountains.
-Abraham's store in Genoa was used by Wells Fargo to conduct its business.
-The company's agents, Abraham and Henry Epstein, also became local agents for the Pony Express.
+During his years in Nevada (1859–1868) he opened branch stores in Dayton, Carson City and Virginia City, Nevada.
+Klauber provided his stores with goods by trucking supplies via mule train and wagon across the Sierra Mountains.
+Klauber's store in Genoa was used by Wells Fargo to conduct its business.
+The company's agents, Klauber and Henry Epstein, also became local agents for the Pony Express.
 The Pony Express was an important link with the outside world.
-It was a lifeline of information for the local papers that brought in the latest news and reports on the festering slave question in the East.
+It was a lifeline of information for the local papers that brought in the latest news and reports on the festering slave question in the eastern United States.
 The communications were even more important during this period since the country was leading up to the start of the Civil War.